Sally Boasberg Founder's Fellowship

 In 2012, The Cultural Landscape Foundation established the Sally Boasberg Founder’s Fellowship to honor the Boasberg family’s commitment to TCLF and to memorialize Sally’s dedication to landscape education and stewardship.
 Her wisdom and passion shaped the foundation from its inception, and the Founder’s Fellowship supports an internship program for students and aspiring professionals to perpetuate her vision and ideals.
 Learn more about Sally Boasberg's life.

 The Fellowship runs for 8-12 weeks during the summer, with flexible start and end dates, working in TCLF’s Washington, DC office.
 Applications for the program are accepted from January to March 31st each year, with phone interviews and decisions made in April.
 The position is paid and includes housing in the Boasberg home in Northwest Washington, DC.
-Read about previous Boasberg Fellows Eduard Kraklmalnikov and Karina Bishop, and apply for the Sally Boasberg Founder’s Fellowship.
+Read about previous Boasberg Fellows Eduard Kraklmalnikov and Karina Bishop, and 2014 Boasberg Fellow Shannon Leahy and apply for the Sally Boasberg Founder’s Fellowship.

 The Fellowship fund was started by generous donations from Sally’s family and friends.
 Although now well established, the Founder's Fellowship is still short of being fully funded.
 Donate to support the program.